Contraction of $E_\gamma$-Divergence and Its Applications to Privacy: Differentially Private Online Learning

 The randomly-stopped PNSGD algorithm is described in Algorithm~\ref{alg:PNSGD}.
 The privacy guarantee of this algorithm has been recently studied by Feldman et al. \cite{Feldman2018PrivacyAB} under the name of \textit{privacy amplification by iteration}.
-However, the notion of privacy used in their work is R\'enyi differential privacy that is known to suffer from lack of operational interpretation \cite{Balle2019HypothesisTI}.
-We can now apply the machinery developed in Section~\ref{Sec:Privacy_Iterative} to derive the privacy guarantee of this algorithm directly in terms of DP.
-Specifically, the following corollary specializes Theorem~\ref{Thm:General_Random_DP} to the PNSGD algorithm; with the proof given in Appendix~\ref{Appendix:Cor_PNSGD}. \begin{corollary} Let $\W\subset \R^d$ be a convex set with diameter 1 and $\{\ell(\cdot, x)\}_{x\in \X}$ be a family of convex $L$-Lipschitz functions over $\W$.
-Then the randomly-stopped PNSGD algorithm is $(\eps, \delta)$ with $\eps\geq 0$ and
+However, the notion of privacy used in their work is R\'enyi differential privacy.
+In the following corollary, whose proof is given in Appendix~\ref{Appendix:Cor_PNSGD}, we instantiate Theorem~\ref{Thm:General_Random_DP} to derive the privacy guarantee of this algorithm directly in terms of DP.

+\textit{Added in print}: After the first draft of this work, Sordello et al.\ \cite{PNSGD_Shuffled} proposed another approach for homogenizing the privacy guarantee given in Theorem~\ref{Thm:General_DP}, specialized for PNSGD.
+Instead of randomizing the stopping time, they considered shuffling the dataset $\mathbb D$ before initializing the algorithm and then applied our framework (in particular, Jensen's inequality and \eqref{Eq:EGamma_PNSGD}).
+This indeed showcases the versatility of the contraction-based framework presented in our work.